Vacua in locally de Sitter cosmologies, and how to distinguish them: Introduction

+The structure of the paper is as follows.
 We start in Section \ref{CompactifiedCosmol} with a brief review of a quantised real massive scalar field in $(1+1)$-dimensional spatially compact FRW spacetimes, establishing the notation and the conventions.
-Section \ref{sec:De-Sitter DS} describes the geometry of the three distinct types of locally de Sitter $1+1$ spacetimes that can be described as FRW cosmologies with spatially compact sections.
+Section \ref{sec:De-Sitter DS} describes the geometry of the three distinct types of locally de~Sitter $1+1$ spacetimes that are FRW cosmologies with compact spatial sections.
 Section \ref{sec:QFT-setup} presents our choices for the state of the quantum field, and the formulas for the response of a comoving UDW detector are given in Section~\ref{sec:comoving-detectors}.
 The image sum formulas for the stress-energy tensor are given in Section~\ref{sec:stress-energy}.
 Section \ref{sec:numerics} describes the outcomes of selected numerical simulations, delegating the associated plots to an appendix.
 Section \ref{sec:conclusions} gives a brief summary and concluding remarks.

 We use units in which $\hbar = c =1$.
 The geometry conventions follow those in~\cite{Birrell:1982ix}, having $ds^2>0$ for timelike separations.
 Complex conjugation is denoted by an asterisk, except in selected long expressions where it is denoted by an overline.